extnd/SDK/README.md

 Extnd
 =====

-Ext.nd - Ext for Notes/Domino
+Extnd - Ext for Notes/Domino

 This repo has two main branches.